• Who We Are

 Utilities Department

-Vegetative Waste pick-up is provided on a weekly basis, collected curbside every Wednesday beginning April through December.
+Vegetative Waste pick-up is provided on a weekly basis, collected curbside every Wednesday beginning April through the end of November.
 No plastic bags.
 Vegetative waste (leaves and grass only) may be in a trash can or container no larger than 32 gallons, or biodegradable paper lawn & leaf bags (required by the Morris County Transfer Station).
 Paper bags may be purchased at Home Depot, Shop-Rite, etc. Twigs, branches and sticks must be bundled and tied up (no wider than 2 feet in diameter & no longer than 4 feet in length) or placed in a disposal can.

 Jefferson

-Vegetative Waste consists of grass, leaf, and brush.
+Vegetative Waste consists of grass, leaf, and brush pick up.
 Vegetative waste is picked up on Wednesdays beginning the first Wednesday in April and continues through the second Wednesday in December.
 Two bags or cans of grass, leaves, or brush or two bundles of twigs tied and not to exceed 40 lbs. or 36” inches in length may be placed curbside for pickup on Wednesday.
 The hauler will NOT pick up oversized landscaper barrels.

 Local ordinances